trendmicro/tlsh/README.md

 **3.3.0**
 - Made the minimum data length = 256 for the C version.
+	This was reduced in version 3.5.0 to 50 bytes (the force option)

 **3.3.1**
 - Fixed bug introduced by commit 1a8f1c581c8b988ced683ff8e0a0f9c574058df4 which caused a different hash value to be generated if there were multiple calls to `Tlsh::update` as opposed to a single call.